Security Deposit

 Provincial and State Variations

-In Ontario, landlords can only collect a last month's rent deposit — not a separate security deposit for damages.
-In BC and Alberta, security deposits are capped at half a month's rent.
+In Ontario, landlords may only collect a last month's rent (LMR) deposit and, optionally, a refundable key deposit capped at the actual replacement cost — damage security deposits are prohibited under the Residential Tenancies Act.
+BC caps security deposits at half a month's rent; landlords may also collect a separate pet damage deposit also capped at half a month's rent (so a tenant with a pet may pay the equivalent of a full month's rent in deposits).
+Alberta's cap is one full month's rent.
 In most US states, deposits are typically capped at 1–2 months' rent, with strict timelines for return.
 Quebec has a unique system with no security deposits allowed by law.